Aricg/PackStackSandBox/README.md

     neutron agent-list
     #takes me 38 seconds before I can ping a the router

+Vagrant exits with a syntax error

+    Message: undefined method `[]' for nil:NilClass

+Try running the included ./testyaml you may need to install the ruby yaml library

 Things that still suck
 ======================
 Vagrant reconfigures the network device eth1 on boot. even tho I have managed set to false.